sreiter/ProMesh/readme_compilation.txt

     ProMesh4.exe -docugen

+(`doxygen` is required in your commandline environment for this to work)

 ProMesh has to be linked again with the new documentation.
-To force linking, please remove the old executable before calling make (or corresponding build tools).
+To force linking, please remove the old executable before calling `make` (or corresponding build tools).

 DEPLOY PROMESH ON OSX